 - 1. Students will not use interlinear editions (including that by Fribergs') of the Greek NT in class.
 This rule is absolute.
-Do not insult the professor or yourselves by bringing these to class. - 2.
-Absences are intolerable because of the nature of the subject being learned and the manner in which this course is taught, namely the inductive method.
-If you must miss a class please work through the lesson(s) missed and then come to the instructor with any problems or questions.
-In the event you cannot be prepared, you are better being in class unprepared than not in class at all. - 3.
-All hand written tests and examinations must be written in ink.
-All other assignments must be submitted in electronic form via email.
-These assignments must be MS Word format and must use Greek and/or Hebrew fonts.
-The fonts will be made available to students. - 4.
-By means of a written examination students may challenge the grade assigned for in class demonstration of preparation of Greek text and reading of the scholarly materials. - 5.
+Do not insult the professor or yourself by bringing these to class. - 2.
+All assignments must be submitted in hard copy.
+These assignments must use Greek and/or Hebrew fonts.
+The fonts will be made available to students. - 3.
+By means of a written examination students may challenge the grade assigned for in class demonstration of preparation of Greek text and reading of the scholarly materials. - 4.
+As the need may arise minor modifications to this syllabus and the class schedule may adopted from time to time. - 5.
 You may contact your professor by various means. - a.
 Office Hours on campus: